lounge-chair/Dans-Drivers/README.md

 ## F2837xD Drivers
-These drivers were written with the TI TMS320F28379D DSP in mind, but they should work with any F2837xD-family DSP.
+These drivers were written with TI's TMS320F28379D DSP in mind, but they should work with any F2837xD-family DSP.
 ### 2 x IS62WVS2568GBLL-45NLI-TR - 2 x (256k x 8) SRAMs (SPI)
 Driver for a dual [IS62WVS2568GBLL-45NLI-TR](https://www.mouser.com/ProductDetail/ISSI/IS62WVS2568GBLL-45NLI-TR?qs=F5EMLAvA7IDi1b3lWvG69A%3D%3D) board.
 Combines two 256k x 8 SRAMs to "create" a 256k x 16 SRAM.